REAL NURSES, REAL CONVERSATIONS

 It began with a simple hello and went down hill from there.

 “Ah.
-Hi,” I stammered, as my mind frantically went into overdrive trying to figure out where I’d seen this pretty blonde woman before.
+Hi,” I stammered, as my mind frantically went into overdrive trying to figure out where I’d seen this pretty blond woman before.
 “Can I buy you a drink?
 It’s the least I can do,” she offered.

 Something definitely was amiss because attractive young women didn’t generally offer to buy me drinks.
 I peered closer at her face.
 Recognition hit me like a sledge hammer.
 “Ah, I’m fine.
 I’m, ah, drinking water tonight--designated driver, you know?
 Thanks for the offer.”